To read previous editions visit the yearbook’s website: https://septentrio.uit.no/index.php/1700

 Norwegian Editor: Per Pippin Aspaas, UiT The Arctic University of Norway, Tromsø, Norway.

-Icelandic Editor: Hrefna Róbertsdóttir, University of Iceland, Reykjavík, Iceland.
+Icelandic Editor: Hrefna Róbertsdóttir, National Archives of Iceland, Reykjavík, Iceland.

-Review Editors: Alfred Sjödin, Lund University; Henrika Tandefelt, University of Helsinki, Finland; Thomas Slettebö, University of Bergen, Norway.
+Review Editors: Alfred Sjödin, Lund University; Charlotta Wolff, University of Turku, Finland; Thomas Slettebö, UiT The Arctic University of Norway.
 Jens Bjerring-Hansen, University of Copenhagen, Denmark.
 Margrét Eggertsdóttir, The Arni Magnusson Institute for Icelandic studies, Reykjavík, Iceland.

-Pierre-Yves Beaurepaire, Nice; Jacqueline Van Gent, Western Australia; Knud Haakonssen, Sussex; Karin Hoff, Göttingen; Lazlo Kontler, Budapest; Thomas Munck, Glasgow; Kristoffer Neville, California; Michael North, Greifswald; Karen D. Oslund, Towson; Éric Schnakenbourg, Nantes; Helen Watanabe-O’Kelly, Oxford; Michael Yonan, Missouri.
+Pierre-Yves Beaurepaire, Nice; Jacqueline Van Gent, Western Australia; Knud Haakonssen, St. Andrews & Erfurt; Karin Hoff, Göttingen; Lazlo Kontler, Budapest; Thomas Munck, Glasgow; Kristoffer Neville, California; Michael North, Greifswald; Karen D. Oslund, Towson; Éric Schnakenbourg, Nantes; Helen Watanabe-O’Kelly, Oxford; Michael Yonan, Missouri.

 Language consultant: PhD Mark Davies, Lund University, Sweden,